ademten7/collaborating/README.md

 3. On separate branches, you should both make these changes to the readme.

-4. Then, make a pull request for both of your branches.(No, this sentence is not correct)
+4. Then, make a pull request for both of your branches.(No,nooooo this sentence is not correct)